evgzakharov/big_migration/README.md

 ## Step 4
 Convert code to webflux.
 For base project take [this](https://github.com/sdeleuze/spring-kotlin-functional).
 Have many problems with enable annotation processing and loading a configuration.
-[Description](https://stackoverflow.com/questions/46834767/how-to-load-config-in-spring-webflux-without-spring-boot) of founded solution.
+Description of problem with config loading and founded solution can be found [hear](https://stackoverflow.com/questions/46834767/how-to-load-config-in-spring-webflux-without-spring-boot).

 ## Step 5
 Convert Gradle Dsl to Kotlin Dsl.
 For now worked only if moving Kotlin plugin to new Gradle plugin syntax.